bezark/SVA-DesignMedia-Spring-2024/Assignments/Capstone_Project.md

 - **Technical Improvement (5 points):** Improvements in code quality, performance, and user experience.
 Resolution of any previous bugs or issues.
 - **Polish and Immersion (5 points):** Overall polish of the project, effectiveness in creating an engaging and immersive XR environment, and quality of visuals and audio elements.

-#### Written Documentation (10 points)
+#### Written Documentation (15 points)
 - 750 Words
-- **Project Evolution (5 points):** Comprehensive discussion of enhancements, technical improvements, and the rationale behind them.
+- **Project Evolution (7 points):** Comprehensive discussion of enhancements, technical improvements, and the rationale behind them.
 Insight into the iterative design and development process.
-- **Reflective Analysis (5 points):** Depth of reflection on the journey of revising and expanding the project, including challenges faced, learning outcomes, and the impact of changes on the user experience.
+- **Reflective Analysis (8 points):** Depth of reflection on the journey of revising and expanding the project, including challenges faced, learning outcomes, and the impact of changes on the user experience.

-#### Deployment to Headset (Up to 5 points)
+#### Deployment to Headset (Up to 5 Bonus points)
 - **Successful Deployment (5 points):** Demonstrating functionality and improvements on an XR headset.

 ---